LYNX II Automated Tissue Processor for Histology and Electron Microscopy

 - Two independent Peltier heating/cooling stations

-- Integral fume extraction fan and air flow sensor
+- Integral fume extraction fan and airflow sensor

 Two reagent carousels are available, a 24 position carousel for holding Electron Microscopy reagents (20mL/vial) or a 12 position carousel for Histology Processing reagents (100mL/vial).
-Each vial has a flange for ease of handling and are available in either plastic or aluminium for optimal chemical compatibility and heat transfer.
-The vials may mixed on the one carousel for optimal processing.
+Each vial has a flange for ease of handling and is available in either plastic or aluminium for optimal chemical compatibility and heat transfer.
+The vials may be mixed on the one carousel for optimal processing.
 The Lynx II automated tissue processor has a built-in sensor to detect that the correct reagent vial types are installed prior to starting a run.

 The specimen arm will accommodate either the Electron Microscopy or Histology Processing sample holder assembly and is designed to align with the centre of the respective reagent container (Electron Microscopy or Histology Processing sample holder)

 Vertical agitation of 5mm at the rate of 2.5mm/sec at 1-second intervals ensures adequate agitation/filtration rates.
 If vacuum infiltration is selected, agitation will be applied for 5 seconds followed by 40 seconds of vacuum.

 The LYNX II automated EM tissue processor provides two independent, identical heating/cooling stations (HCS).
 Each HCS is heated or cooled by a Peltier module which has its own temperature sensor.
 One HCS is located at the sample processing station and the second is located one position prior to the sample processing station.
 This arrangement allows for the preheating or pre-cooling of the reagent where the reagents are arranged in a sequential, contiguous manner.